destaMo/Scrum-Notes/content/web_development/old/backend/Fundamentals/05_independent_III.md

 ### 🎓 Learn

-- Layer separating object and its business logic from persistance layer
+- Layer separating object and its business logic from persistence layer
 - `Repository.save(object)` vs `object.save`
 - TODO: Todoist case, KAFKA/ES case
 - Keeping clean interfaces and conventions is important when using repository